Types of accommodation

 Overall, the Greek reception system has been long criticised as inadequate, not least in the M.S.S. v.
 Belgium and Greece ruling of the ECtHR.
 Subsequent jurisprudence of the ECtHR has also found violations of Article 3 ECHR due to the failure of national authorities to provide asylum seekers with adequate living conditions.[1]

 From mid-2015, when Greece was facing large-scale arrivals of refugees, those shortcomings became increasingly apparent.
 The imposition of border restrictions and the subsequent closure of the Western Balkan route in March 2016 resulted in trapping about 50,000 third-country nationals in Greece.
 This created inter alia an unprecedented burden on the Greek reception system.[2]
-Since then, the number of reception places has increased mainly through camps and the UNHCR accommodation scheme, until the latter was terminated at the end of 2022.
-Despite this increase, destitution and homelessness remain a risk, which has continued affecting asylum seekers and refugees,[3] particularly following the Greek government’s decision to link eligibility for the cash-based support provided in the context of material reception with residence in Greece’s reception system, coupled with the termination of ESTIA and systematic application of the “safe third country” concept in cases where provisions of article 38 Directive 2013/32/EU are not fulfilled in practice.
+Since then, the number of reception places has increased mainly through camps and the former ESTIA accommodation programme initially implemented by UNHCR, until the latter was terminated at the end of 2022.
+Despite this increase, destitution and homelessness remain a risk, which has continued affecting asylum seekers and refugees,[3] particularly following the Greek government’s decision to link eligibility for the cash-based support provided in the context of material reception with residence in Greece’s reception system, coupled with the termination of ESTIA –which severely disrupted applicants’ access to their rights while compounding barriers to integration[4]– and systematic application of the “safe third country” concept even to cases where the provisions of article 38 Directive 2013/32/EU are not fulfilled in practice.

-The Reception and Identification Service (RIS), operating under the General Secretariat for the Reception of Asylum Applicants of the MoMA, is the responsible authority for the reception of asylum seekers,[4] including of unaccompanied minors.[5]
-Following the full handover of “ESTIA” to the MoMA in May 2021,[6] the RIS has also been responsible for managing the accommodation programme, in collaboration with implementing partners,[7] until the programme was terminated in December 2022.
+The Reception and Identification Service (RIS), operating under the General Secretariat for the Reception of Asylum Applicants of the MoMA, is the responsible authority for the reception of asylum seekers,[5] including of unaccompanied minors.[6]
+Following the full handover of “ESTIA” to the MoMA in May 2021,[7] the RIS has also been responsible for managing the accommodation programme, in collaboration with implementing partners,[8] until the programme was terminated in December 2022.
 Yet as far as GCR is aware, the RIS had stopped receiving new referrals for accommodation to ESTIA, even for highly vulnerable cases, several months before the programme’s termination.
-Following the entry into force of the Asylum Code and relevant amendments by L. 4960/2022, the Special Secretary for Unaccompanied Minors (SSUM) of the MoMA remains the competent authority for the protection of UAM, including for the referral and accompaniment of UAM to dedicated accommodation facilities for UAM and the implementation of Guardianship.[8]
+Following the entry into force of the Asylum Code and relevant amendments by L. 4960/2022, the Special Secretary for Unaccompanied Minors (SSUM) of the MoMA remained the competent authority for the protection of UAM, including for the referral and accompaniment of UAM to dedicated accommodation facilities for UAM and the implementation of Guardianship,[9] until the transfer of its responsibilities (under article 39 pf P.D.
+106/2020) to the new General Secretariat for Vulnerable Persons & Institutional Protection establishedwith article 6(1) of P.D.
+77/2023 (A’ 130/ 27.6.2023).

 Temporary accommodation centres